achmfirmansyah/mldocs_st2023/sampleData/segmen.md

 4. Relabelled the image

 More information about this segmentation step and  function we used can be found at this <a href='http://rsgislib.org/rsgislib_segmentation.html'>link</a>.

-We set the initial number of cluster centres to 6 clusters and the minimum pixel of each clumps to 500 pixels.
+Two important parameters that affects this segmentation result are number of cluster and minimum pixel.
+Based on simulations, we get optimum initial number of cluster centres to 6 clusters and the minimum pixel of each clumps to 500 pixels.
 To perform this segmentation step, this code will be used.

 ```commandline
 from rsgislib.segmentation import segutils